Conreality/sdk.conreality.org/go/index.rst

 Conreality Software Development Kit (SDK) for Go
 ************************************************

-The Conreality SDK for Go is currently at a planning stage at: https://github.com/conreality/conreality.go
+The Conreality SDK for Go is currently at an early development stage at: https://github.com/conreality/conreality.go

 .. note::